 - usermod allows the addition of a -m parameter when used with -d.
-The -d parameter alone changes the user's home directory, but it does not move any files.
+The -d parameter alone changes the user's home directory, but it doesn't move any files.
 Adding -m causes usermod to move the user's files to the new location. - usermod supports a -1 parameter, which changes the user's login name to the specified value.
-For instance, typing usermod sally -1 sjones changes the username from sally to sjones. - You may lock or unlock a user's password with the -L and -U options, respectively.
-This duplicates functionality provided by passwd.
+For instance, typing usermod sally -1 sjones changes the username from sally to sjones. - You may lock and unlock a user's password with the -L and -U options, respectively.
+These options duplicate functionality provided by passwd.